 The times I’ve added to the cheat sheet are suggestions based on what has worked for me.
 You can try them and then add or subtract a minute or change your pressure from high to low to see what works best for you and your family.

-My Instant Pot has been a game changer for us–we have both a 6 and an 8qt for our family of four, and we use it about 3 times a week for easy meals with just a little bit of clean up.
+My Instant Pot has been a game changer for us–we have both a 6 and an 8qt for our family of four, and we use our pressure cooker about 3 times a week for easy meals with just a little bit of clean up.
 Our favorite veggies to cook in the Instant Pot are broccoli and Brussels sprouts!

 Should you Quick Release or Naturally Release the Pressure for Vegetables in the Instant Pot?